Salzburg: Football

 The former SV Austria Salzburg reached the UEFA Cup final in 1994.
 On 6 April 2005, Red Bull bought the club and changed its name to FC Red Bull Salzburg.
 The home stadium of Red Bull Salzburg is the Wals Siezenheim Stadium in a suburb in the agglomeration of Salzburg and was one of the venues for the 2008 European Football Championship.
 FC Red Bull Salzburg plays in the Austrian Bundesliga.

 After Red Bull had bought the SV Austria Salzburg and changed its name and team colors, some supporters of the club decided to leave and form a new club with the old name and old colors, wanting to preserve the traditions of their club.
-The reformed SV Austria Salzburg was founded in 2005 and at one point played in the Erste Liga, only one tier below the Bundesliga.
-However, in recent years, they have struggled to climb back up to the Austrian second tier, and since 2019, they have competed in the Regionalliga Salzburg in the Austrian Football third tier.
+The reformed SV Austria Salzburg was founded in 2005 and at one point played in the Erste Liga.

+After financial difficulties, the club was temporarily relegated to the fourth division, but following repeated promotions (most recently in the 2024/25 season), it is now back in the second division.

 Ice hockey

 Red Bull also sponsors the local ice hockey team, the EC Salzburg Red Bulls.
-The team plays in the Erste Bank Eishockey Liga, an Austria-headquartered cross-border league featuring the best teams from Austria, Hungary, Slovenia, Croatia, and Italy, as well as one Czech team.
+The team plays in the ICE Hockey League, which was formerly named Erste Bank Eishockey Liga, an Austria-headquartered cross-border league featuring the best teams from Austria, Hungary, Slovenia, Croatia, and Italy, as well as one Czech team.